ootbingo/oot-bingo-generator/doc/GENERATOR.md

 square when they deviate a little more from the desired time.
 The `maximumOffset` parameter determines what the maximum allowed difference between desired time and actual goal length can be.

+Apart from skipping over the complicated part, the *synergy calculations*, these were all the steps involved in generating a board.

 ### Example

+The first square to fill in the population order was the one with index **23** (next to last square of row5).
+As usual, this is the square with the highest desired time, 18m45s.
+The generator now looks at all the goals in the goal list which have durations that are at most one minute away from the desired time.
+In this case, that's all goals with a length between 17m45s and 19m45s:

+* Beat the Spirit Temple (18m25s)
+* 1 Skulltula from each Adult Dungeon (17m45s)
+* Open all 6 gold rupee chests (18m25s)
+* Both Rusty Switches in Spirit Temple (18m15s)
+* 3 Swords, Tunics, Boots and Shields (17m45s)

+Since the board is still completely empty, no restrictions stop the first goal of the list to be picked.
+So the square with index **23** gets populated with 'Beat the Spirit Temple'.

+If somehow none of these goals would have been legal to pick (which is not the case now), the time range would have been increased to 16m45 - 20m45s.
+For normal bingo boards, this range (2 minutes away from desired time) is the maximum.
+If none of the goals within this increased range would fit, the generator would fail to generate.

+## Blackouts

+### Todo

+* Mention frequency balancing
+* Mention skill?